 Is there an entry fee?

-There is no fee to post a noncompetitive story to the site!
-Nor is there a fee to create a Reedsy Prompts account, browse stories, or leave comments on other submissions.
+There is no fee to post a non-competitive story to the site, nor is there a fee to create a Reedsy Prompts account, browse stories, and leave comments on other submissions.

 Why is there an entry fee?

-Reedsy Prompts has always been about creating a writing routine, which is why we still encourage authors to post and share their stories on their profiles for free.
+Reedsy Prompts has always been about creating a writing routine, which is why we also allow authors to post and share their stories on their profiles for free.

 Is the entry fee refundable?